MLargo-afk/get_clean_data_coursera/README.md

+#Code book and description of how the code works

+# Code book:

+tidy_data.txt contains 180 observations of 89 variables.

+The data contains the means and standard deviation of different measures of each individual performing different activities.
+More information can be found in the features_info.txt, available at the rep

 # Description of how the run_analysis.R script works:

 First, we import all the datasets.
 Be aware of changing the working directory according to where the files are located.